-However, support for higher education has been seriously eroded.
+.
+This decline combined with college programing decisions have driven tuition increases significantly above inflation.
 By the academic year ending in 2015, in-state undergrad tuition and fees at Virginia institutions ranked

 - 6th highest in the nation for non-doctoral institutions,

 - 17th highest for community college.